 The program for a combined Doctor of Medicine and Master of Business Administration (MD/MBA) allows students to combine their medical training with an MB.
 It gives students the ability to balance business theory and medicine.
 This program can take one or two years to complete.

 Applicants should apply during their third year of medical school.

 The combined Doctor of Medicine and Master of Arts in Medical Humanities and Bioethics (MD/MA) allows students to earn a Master of Arts degree in Medical Humanities and Bioethics.
 It’s ideal for students interested in bioethical issues and how to fix them.

 The Northwestern University Premedicine Linkage Program (NUPLP) exists for Northwestern University graduate pre-medicine students.
 Its goal is to help high-achieving students accelerate enrollment in medical school.

 If accepted, students can enroll in the Feinberg School of Medicine’s MD program immediately after completing the post-baccalaureate pre-medicine program.
 Students can complete this program in 12, 15, or 21 months.

 The Northwestern Undergraduate Premedical Scholars Program (NUPSP) caters to Northwestern University undergraduate students dedicated to pursuing a career as a physician.
 It is an early acceptance program into Feinberg for highly successful students.
 Accepted students receive notice during their third undergraduate year.

-We’ll discuss Northwestern medical school requirements and evaluate class profile data to give you a better shot at acceptance.
+We’ll discuss Northwestern medical school requirements to give you a better shot at acceptance.

 Applicants must complete 90 hours of undergraduate or graduate coursework from an accredited U.S. or Canadian university.
 The Feinberg School of Medicine doesn’t require any specific major to apply.